Jack E. Smith, Canfield, Ohio

-CANFIELD, Ohio (MyValleyTributes) – Jack E. Smith, 86 of Canfield, died Tuesday afternoon, December 31 at Hospice House.
+CANFIELD, Ohio (MyValleyTributes) – Jack E. Smith, 86 of Canfield died Tuesday afternoon, December 31, 2019 at Hospice House.

 Jack was born August 7, 1933 in Youngstown, a son of the late William and Elsie (Brennan) Smith, one of eight children.